nkn002/nkn002.github.io/_pages/about.md

   - /about.html
 ---

 I am a CS and Engineering student at Bucknell University at Lewisburg, Pennsylvania.
-I am have done research in multilingual + multimodal NLP and the intersection between deep learning and linear programming.
-I am particularly interested in methods of improving existing models' (1) language understanding and (2) interpretability.
-My research goal is to allow for human-like behaviors in language models, such as reasoning and code-switching.
+I have done research in multilingual + multimodal NLP, long-document processing, and the intersection between deep learning and linear programming.
+I am particularly interested in methods of improving existing models' learning to reach human-level language understanding.
+To this end, I believe in the importance of **interpretability and explainability** and **multimodal representation learning**.

 You can view my CV [here](https://drive.google.com/file/d/15IccTUqdHDuZDciQJfTjzLzsB86SarrH/view?usp=sharing).
 Please feel free to contact me via email!